PairedMLS/draft-pairedMLS/draft-guardian-protocol.md

 # Introduction

-Guardianship offers a way for end-users to acheive improved security in constrianed settings by allowing alternative trusted devices to update security detail on their behalf.
+Guardianship offers a way for end-users to achieve improved security in constrained settings by allowing alternative trusted devices to update security detail on their behalf.
 The trusted device will be denoted guardian.

-The guardianship protocol builds upon MLS **ref MLS-rfc** and is for improved security in group comminication between multiple distinct entities.
-Readers that are not familiar with MLS are refered to MLS **ref** to gain a genaral understanding.
+The guardianship protocol builds upon MLS **ref MLS-rfc** and is for improved security in group communication between multiple distinct entities.
+Readers that are not familiar with MLS are referred to MLS **ref** to gain a general understanding.

-The protocol consists of two opperational modes, distinguished by the groups general knowledge of guardians.
-For mode concerning anonymous guardians ref section **Anonymous Garudian** for section conserning known guardianship and update ref section **Public Guardian** respectivley.
+The protocol consists of two operational modes, distinguished by the groups general knowledge of guardians.
+For mode concerning anonymous guardians ref section **Anonymous Garudian** for section concerning known guardianship and update ref section **Public Guardian** respectively.

-TODO should refereece to paper be here?
-Intereseted readers can learn more etc.
+TODO should reference to paper be here?
+Intereseted readers can learn more etc.git@github.com:emmestl/draft-guardian-protocol.git

 # Conventions and Definitions